 Monterey Bay Aquarium opens at 10 am and closes at 5 pm on all days of the week.

 The Aquarium is open every day of the year, except the 25th of December.

-Feeding sessions are a lot of fun, especially if you are travelling with children.
+Feeding sessions at Monterey Bay Aquarium are a lot of fun, especially if you are traveling with children.